Nuwan94/gatsby-blog/src/pages/articles/Content-Delivery-Network/index.md

 ## Conclusion

 Content Delivery Networks are a one of the mostly used scenarios of a distributed systems.
-It is helping all the users to share the content globally in a cost effective way and easily manageable way.
+It is a system that helps us to share the content globally in a cost effective way and easily manageable way.
 As discussed CDN services are fault-tolerant, highly available, recoverable, consistent, scalable, predictable performance, secure characteristics make it a more promising technology. 😎

 In the next article I will share a practical guide to use Google Cloud CDN to speed up your web application.
 Until then stay safe!